-- The consolidated and sustainability financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America. - SSA management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2019.
-However, Grant Thornton identified three significant deficiencies in internal control: (1) Certain Financial Information Systems Controls, (2) Information Systems Risk Management, and (3) Accounts Receivable with the Public (Benefit Overpayments). - No instances of noncompliance with laws, regulations, contracts, grant agreements and other matters.
+- The consolidated and sustainability financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States. - SSA management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2020.
+However, Grant Thornton identified four significant deficiencies in internal control:

+(1) Certain Financial Information Systems Controls, (2) Information Systems Risk Management, (3) Accounts Receivable with the Public (Benefit Overpayments), and (4) Disability Program Monitoring. - No reportable instances of noncompliance with laws, regulations, contracts, grant agreements and other matters.

-OIG EVALUATION OF GRANT THORNTON AUDIT PERFORMANCE
+OFFICE OF THE INSPECTOR GENERAL EVALUATION OF GRANT THORNTON AUDIT PERFORMANCE